-Eagle stretches several parts of the body that are difficult to get at and not addressed by many other yoga postures.
+All the twisted arms and legs are for a good reason, however, since the traction helps open areas of the body that are otherwise quite hard to access.
 In the lower body, wrapping your lifted leg lengthens the glutes on that side, plus the muscles that connect the femur to the pelvis, namely the piriformis and the gemelli.
 Meanwhile, the standing leg is working hard to maintain stability and balance.
 If it’s difficult to wrap your leg while standing, you can do it while lying on your back to get a very similar stretch.

 Up top, crossing your elbows in front of your body elongates muscles in your upper back and shoulders: the lats, the rhomboids, and the trapezii.
 Again, you can get the same stretch in a seated position, but putting it all together with the standing balance adds strengthening benefits since it works the standing leg and core.
 Being able to handle a combination of difficult elements in one pose is an indication that you are ready for more advanced postures.

 Stretches the glutes, pelvic muscles, upper back and shoulders

 1. Begin in Chair Pose (Utkatasana).
 Release your arms to your sides but keep your legs bent.

 2. Lift your right foot off the floor and cross your right thigh over your left thigh.
 Hug your thighs together.
 If possible, hook your right foot around your left calf to complete the leg bind.
 If that doesn’t work, it’s fine to leave your right foot unbound or even to lower your right big toe to the floor to act as a little kickstand if you need to.